Anomandarist/Shadowrun-UK/AdventureLog/LendingAHand.md

 - Some detail on the other group
  	- At least 5 members
 	- Team fairly notorious for collateral damage including deaths
-	- They want them dead- Revenge?
+	- They want them dead - Revenge?
 	- Will pay 10% upfront

 - Sanguine contacts Dax to check that the team are not anarchists